 The default Initial Congestion Window (ICW) has been increased from 4 to 10 and TCP Fast Open (TFO) has been implemented.
 TFO reduces the amount of time required to establish a TCP connection and the increased ICW allows larger objects to be transferred in the initial burst.
 This combination can significantly reduce the time required to transfer an Internet object between the client and the cloud.

-Includes security solutions and features for the IT professional to deploy in your datacenter and cloud environment.
+The Security and Assurance area Includes security solutions and features for the IT professional to deploy in your data center and cloud environment.
 For information about security in Windows Server 2016 generally, see Security and Assurance.

 Just Enough Administration